Slylock Fox & Comics for Kids: Your Drawing

 Art of JoJo's Bizarre Adventure character Diego Brando, drawn by creator Hirohiko Araki, submitted to the Your Drawing feature.

 A notable feature of the Sunday editions of the strip is Your Drawing, a child-submitted artwork space which in recent years has been utilized by older readers of the strip to submit artwork of their own or of fictional characters that many might recognize.
-In late 2021, the strip saw an influx of submissions from fans of manga series JoJo's Bizarre Adventure, containing artwork from both fans and series creator Hirohiko Araki, the latter's without expressed permission from franchise copyright holders.
+During the COVID-19 pandemic, as well as some years prior, the strip saw an influx of submissions from fans of manga series JoJo's Bizarre Adventure, containing artwork from both fans and series creator Hirohiko Araki, the latter's without expressed permission from franchise copyright holders.

 Weber Jr., via the strip's social media accounts, frequently interacts with fans who have submitted artwork to Your Drawing and who create fan art of the comic.
 Through his posts, readers discovered he was aware of the rise in JoJo submissions.
 In a Reddit post on r/comics, a user tagged JoJo fan subreddit r/UnexpectedJoJo in response to a Your Drawing submission of character Giorno Giovanna from the Golden Wind arc of the series.
 In response, Weber Jr. replied, through the official Slylock Fox repost account, "Good eye!
 Have an upvote."